-We had another successful year of donations going to this year’s project recipient – the Heart Ministry Center.
-Their services were needed more than ever this year, with the pandemic and those in need.
-Monetary donations exceeded $6500 this year, along with a truck load of goods, setting another record for collections from our wonderfully generous clients.
+We had another successful year of donations going to this year’s project recipient – the LifeHouse, located in Fremont, NE.
+Care Corps Family Services and Low-Income Ministry are located in Fremont.
+These agencies formed a strategic partnership to legally become Care Corps, Inc., effective August 1, 2018.
+This partnership offers services under LifeHouse.
+Monetary donations exceeded $2,000 this year, along with two vehicles loaded with goods, a wonderful collection from our generous clients.
 Once again, we thank all of clients who participated this year!

-For more information about Heart Ministry Center – see their website:
+For more information about LifeHouse – see their website:

 Prior year fund raisers include: